max-gersh/SWE-Evaluation-Tool_OLD/README.md

 For more information or to be added to the email list, contact Max Gersh at Max.Gersh@ose.nm.gov.

 ## Introduction
 The Rio Grande (RG) is a snowmelt-driven river system with up to 75% of its water originating from seasonal snowpack in the mountains of Colorado and northern New Mexico (Moeser et al., 2021).
 Snowpack acts as a natural reservoir in the RG Basin, gradually releasing meltwater during the spring and early summer months, sustaining streamflow and providing vital water supply for downstream users.
-However, regional decreases in snowpack volume and earlier snowmelt timing, especially throughout the western U.S. and New Mexico, can lead to reduced water availability (Mote et al., 2005; EPA, 2016b; Mote et al., 2018; Hale et al., 2023).
+However, regional decreases in snowpack volume and earlier snowmelt timing, especially throughout the western U.S. and New Mexico, can lead to reduced water availability (Mote et al., 2005; Mote et al., 2018; Hale et al., 2023).

 Long-term changes in snowpack patterns and timing can serve as an indicator of climate change, while understanding short-term changes is critical for monitoring seasonal variability and forecasting seasonal water supply.
 Monitoring snowpack provides valuable data on shifts in precipitation patterns and temperatures, helping scientists and decision-makers better understand and manage climate-related challenges.